 - If val is zero or EXIT_SUCCESS, it shows successful termination of program.

-- If value is non-zero or EXIT_FAILURE, it shows that program is not successfully terminated.
-These function are called in the reverse order of there calling.
+- If the value is non-zero or EXIT_FAILURE, it shows that the program is not successfully terminated.
+These functions are called in the reverse order of their calling.

 void quick_exit(int val);